nus-cs2103/website-base/admin/project-v10.md

 Update the following pages of the Developer Guide:

-* **User Stories**: Give a list of the user stories, including priorities.
+* <trigger trigger="click" for="modal:v10-userstories">**User Stories**</trigger>: Give a list of the user stories, including priorities.
 This can include user stories considered but will not be included in the final product.
 * <trigger trigger="click" for="modal:v10-usecases">**Use Cases**</trigger>: Give use cases (textual form) for a few representative user stories that need multiple steps to complete. %%e.g. Adding a tag to a person (assume the user needs to find the person first)%%
 * <trigger trigger="click" for="modal:v10-nfr">**Non-functional requirements**</trigger>:
   Note: Many of the project constraints mentioned above are NFRs.
 You can add more. e.g. performance requirements, usability requirements, scalability requirements, etc.